HugoVasc/DevHugOps/README.md

-# project-DevHugOps
+# My Portfolio

-Using this project to inspire myself to learn the DevOps culture.
-Aiming to become one in the future
+Using this project to show my programming skills and tell about the projects I've developed and contributed